 The Kahala’s Health & Safety Protocols were carefully developed in accordance with the directives from the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), Hawaii State Health Departments and local Governments.

 For the safety of our guests and employees, we have implemented new staff training on cleaning and disinfectant techniques, use of PPE, and contact tracing.
-All social distancing guidelines are being followed and the presence of hand sanitizer stations have been increased throughout the resort.

 Hand Sanitizer Stands